zanardigit/bookable/README.md

 A PHP library to make other objects bookable.

 ## Status
-This is currently an idea.
-Not even Alpha code.
+2015-06-02: this is currently little more than a proof of concept.
+A playground.
+It's too early even for a roadmap.

 ## Description
 My aim is to provide an independent library to make any other object bookable (i.e. rooms, theaters, cars, ...).
-The idea is to use a Decorator object around the original object and so provide additional features, without having to reimplement all booking-related concepts in your application.
+The idea is to use a kind of Decorator object around the original object to provide additional features, without reimplementing all booking-related concepts in your application.

 ## Persistence
 The library itself may need to persist some data.
 To keep it flexible for use in different framework / CMS, I will delegate the actual persistence to a "driver" class that can use application-specific helper classes / methods.